Gurnav224/Gurnav224/README.md

 # Welcome to my Portfolio!

 Hi there!
-My name is [Gurnav Chaudhar] and I am a web developer.
+My name is Gurnav Chaudhary and I am a web developer.
 I specialize in building responsive and user-friendly websites using HTML, CSS, and JavaScript.

 ## Projects